-This was the century that gave us the missionary spirit of our own Mother Maddalena Bentifoglio and her sister, Constance, who were sent by Pope Pius IX and the Minister General of the Franciscan Order, Bernardino de Portoguaro, to bring the primitive Rule of St. Clare to the United States.
+This was the century that gave us the missionary spirit of our own Servant of God, Mother Maddalena Bentifoglio and her sister, Constance, who were sent by Pope Pius IX and the Minister General of the Franciscan Order, Bernardino de Portuguaro, to bring the First Rule of St. Clare to the United States.
 We still recount stories of Mother Maddalena’s loving kindness amid deep sufferings.
 This more immediate experience within memory of at least some of us has enabled us to actually feel the vibrations of a charism being handed on.

-Old martyrologies still hold the records of over 800 outstanding Clares, most of whom we’ve never heard of.
+Old martyrologies still hold the records of over 800 outstanding Clares, although we’ve never heard of most of them.
 Hundreds of books or monographs about these women, or their writings, are scattered throughout the world.
 We do well to keep our eyes on the example of those forerunners of our Order, and on the early events that shaped us, but we can’t rest there.
 The continuing work of the Spirit among us today is no less colorful to relate.

 The vocation story of a north American Poor Clare, Bernadette of Texas, and another recent autobiography of the fascinating journey of Mother Veronica of France repeat the story of the call to be a Poor Clare today.
 The missionary spirit of the countless Clares who leave their homes, families and friends to bring our charism to other nations witnesses even now to the life-giving thrust of the Clarian charism.